 Zinc is one of the essential nutrients for the immune system and metabolism of the body.
 Doctors often advise people with colds to supplement zinc when sick to shorten the recovery time.

-However, taking too much zinc, especially when taking supplements, can cause side effects such as headaches, nausea, dizziness and vomiting.
+However, taking too much zinc, especially when taking supplements, can cause side effects such as headache, nausea, dizziness and vomiting.

 Patients should consult a doctor and should not arbitrarily combine certain medications together.

-When having a cold, if you need to take medicine, you should see a doctor or buy it at a pharmacy.
-You should consult your doctor, and should not arbitrarily combine several types of medicine together.
+When you have a cold, if you need to take medicine, you should see a doctor or buy it at a pharmacy.
+You should consult your doctor, and not combine several types of medicine on your own.

 Experts warn that some cold medications have a stimulating effect and increase blood pressure, even causing heart rhythm disturbances if abused or used incorrectly.